dannberg/daily-pinboard/readme.md

 - [Sendgrid Python Reference](https://github.com/sendgrid/sendgrid-python) - service for sending emails

 ## To Do
-- [ ] Fix for loop.
-The year variable is changing, but the API call still only calls for current year? very weird
-- [ ] change for loop into while?
+- [ ] test for when there are multiple resules
+- [ ] save post to a variable, and retrieve name and content
+- [ ] figure out how to send via email (sendgrid?)

 ## Reference
 the api returns this for a given date: